V-MalM/CA-Hazardous-air-pollutants---An-analysis/README.md

 ![](plot_images/Non_Carbon_HAP_Yearly.jpeg)

-From the chart of the average first max values through the years for California, we see a decline in HAP levels in general for non-carbon-based HAPs from 1990-1993, after 1993 we see an increase in the non-carbon HAP levels until 2003 where a huge drop is observed.
+From the chart, we see a decline in HAP levels for non-carbon-based HAPs from 1990-1993, after 1993 we see an increase in the non-carbon HAP levels until 2003 where a huge drop is observed.
 The pattern follows the drop and rise but it is interesting to note the great increase in 2017.
-Our analysis is going to explore the data by looking at counties from the beginning/ starting date of the data 1990 which will be base of our data to the end date of the data 2017, we are going to find which counties contributed to the spike, what non-carbon HAPs were emitted and what cities within the counties emitted the HAPs using a heatmap.
+Our analysis is going to explore the data by looking at counties from the start date of the data 1990 which will be base of our data to the end date of the data in 2017.
+We are going to find which counties contributed to the spike, what non-carbon HAPs were emitted and what cities within the counties emitted the HAPs using a heatmap.

-**<span class="underline">What are the best and worst counties for carbon and non-carbon HAPs in CA?</span>**
+**What are the best and worst counties for non-carbon and carbon HAPs in CA?**

-From the summary statistics table above, we see the non-carbon HAP have a higher mean than the carbon HAP which is better considering carbon HAPs are much more influential in causing harm to the people and the environment in general.
+From the summary statistics table above, we see the non-carbon HAP have a higher mean than the carbon HAP which is better, considering carbon HAPs are much more influential in causing harm to the people and the environment in general.